Foods for Hormone Balance + 3 Day Meal Plan

 - Sea salt and freshly ground black pepper

 Preheat oven to 350F.
 Drizzle squash with olive oil and season with salt and pepper.
-Place squash, cut side down, onto baking dish.
+Place squash, cut side down, onto the baking dish.
 Roast until tender, about 45-60 mins.

 While squash is baking, combine all ingredients for meatballs.
 Mix with your hands until everything is well combined.
 Form the mixture into equally-sized meatballs.
-Place the meatballs on a baking sheet and cook for 20 to 25 minutes, alongside squash.
+Place the meatballs on a baking sheet and cook for 20 to 25 minutes, alongside the squash.
 Makes 4 servings (you can freeze leftover meatballs, or put on a salad for lunch for the next day).

-Using a fork, scrape flesh of spaghetti squash to create long strands. and toss with cauliflower.
+Using a fork, scrape the flesh of spaghetti squash to create long strands. and toss with cauliflower.
 Cover the squash and meatballs with sauce and enjoy!

 Homemade Trail mix